-Teacher leads student in oral practice, with blending two sounds.
+Teacher leads student in oral practice, with blending two sounds:

 Pronounce each letter separately; blend the separate sounds into a continuous word.

-Practice blending the onset (consonants) and the rime (p-arr-ot) with all the 'New Letter combination Words' for Book 34.
+Practice blending the onset (consonant) and the rime (h-ead) with all the 'New Letter combination Words' for Book 40.